PublicDataLab/infodemic/people.markdown

 Emillie de Keulenaar’s research focuses on the role of deep disagreements in the production of misinformation, as well as the history of moderating hate speech and other problematic information.

+### Eleni Maragkou (Research Associate) – MA candidate in Media Studies at the University of Amsterdam.

+Eleni Maragkou is a research master’s student at the University of Amsterdam, specializing in new media and digital culture, and an intern at the Institute of Network Cultures.
+Her research interests lie at the intersection of media, cultural, and platform studies, with a particular focus on online subcultures, algorithmic inequality, gender, and the platformization of cultural production.

 ### Sean O’Brien (Research Associate) - Lecturer in Modern and Contemporary Literature, Birkbeck

 [Sean O’Brien](http://www.bbk.ac.uk/english/our-staff/full-time-academic-staff/sean-obrien) is a research assistant for the Infodemic Project.
 Beyond the project, his work focuses on precarity and postwar American literature and cinema.
 He has been published in *Cultural Critique*, *Discourse*, *Science Fiction Studies*, *Crossings*, and *The Bloomsbury Companion to Marx*.